Sorrymate's Guide on What To Do in the Event of a Motorcycle Accident

 Make a record of the accident: It’s easy to forget small tiny details after an accident.
 Try to write down your account of the accident as soon as possible while it’s still fresh in your mind.

-What kinds of details should I record after a motorcycle accident?
+What kinds of details should I record after an accident?

 The kind of details you want to record are: